 Furness was said to be the prince’s mistress but was quickly replaced by Wallis when the former travelled to New York in January 1934.
 Upon Furness’ return, she found that she was no longer welcome in Edward’s life; even her phone calls were refused.

-The prince in return showered Wallis with gifts, from money and jewelry to expensive vacations.
+The prince in return showered Wallis with gifts, from money and jewellery to expensive vacations.
 Edward was completely smitten with this American woman who did perfectly well in keeping the secret love affair from her husband.

 By the end of 1934, Edward was “crazily in love” with Wallis, attracted by her domineering manner and harsh impertinence toward his position as heir apparent to the throne.
 In fact, he became “slavishly dependent” on her that his staff became increasingly alarmed as the affair began to interfere with his official duties.

-When the prince he introduced Wallis to his parents at an evening party in Buckingham Palace, his father, King George V was outraged, as divorced people were generally excluded from the royal court in 20th century Britain.
+When the prince introduced Wallis to his parents at an evening party in Buckingham Palace, his father, King George V was outraged, as divorced people were generally excluded from the royal court in 20th century Britain.

 George’s relationship with his eldest son and heir, Edward, deteriorated in the later years of his reign.
 The King was disappointed in Edward’s failure to settle down in life and disgusted by his many affairs with married women.

-In contrast, he was fond of his second eldest son, Prince Albert (later George VI, 1895-1952), and doted on his eldest granddaughter, Princess Elizabeth; whom he nicknamed her “Lilibet“.
+In contrast, he was fond of his second eldest son, Prince Albert (later George VI, 1895-1952), and doted on his eldest granddaughter, Princess Elizabeth; whom he nicknamed “Lilibet“.

-In 1935, King George said his son Edward: “After I am dead, the boy will ruin himself within 12 months.
+In 1935, King George said of his son Edward: “After I am dead, the boy will ruin himself within 12 months.
 I pray to God my eldest son will never marry and have children, and that nothing will come between Bertie and Lilibet, and the throne.”

-Ascension and Reign
+Edward VIII’s Ascension and Reign

 At 11:55 p.m. on January 20, 1936, King George V died and the former prince became Edward VIII.
 Edward VIII clearly wanted to marry his long-time mistress, Wallis, but their marriage was forbidden by English law.

-As per the rule of the Church of England, the King was not allowed to marry a woman who had been previously wed if her husband was still alive—and both of Wallis’ ex-husbands were living.
+As per the rule of the Church of England, the King was not allowed to marry a woman who had been previously wed if her husband was still alive — and both of Wallis’ ex-husbands were living.
 Their potential union was seen as morally, socially, and politically inappropriate.

 Wallis, acting on the advice of Edward’s staff, left Britain in December 1936 and travelled to France in an attempt to escape heavy press attention.
 King Edward VIII, as well as Wallis, was devastated by the separation that, with tears in his eyes, he told her, “I shall never give you up.”